true-og/Third-Party/README.md

 *ad astra per aspera*

-Plugins used by TrueOG Network where the only changes we make are to the build scripts and config files.
-We also repair broken dependencies, remove failing subproject builds for unsupported server jars, and purge telemetry and log4j for security reasons.
-Any plugins with more comprehensive code changes than that belong in [Soft Forks](https://github.com/true-og/Soft-Forks).
+Plugins in-use by [TrueOG Network](https://true-og.net) with minimal changes only, including:

+- Updating build scripts
+- Fixing broken dependencies
+- Modifying config files
+- Removing unnecessary submodules causing build failures
+- Removing telemetry and metrics
+- Removing log4j

+Plugins with changes more comprehensive than the scope of this suite belong in [Soft Forks](https://github.com/true-og/Soft-Forks).

 See each individual submodule for relevant licenses.
 Nothing is more restrictive than GPLv3.